-I had never heard of a tonka bean until Peter Templehoff (The Greenhouse)gave us few at the Taste of Cape Town.
+I had never heard of a tonka bean until Peter Templehoff (The Greenhouse)gave us a few at the Taste of Cape Town.

 It’s a seed from the large tropical tonka tree and it’s quite difficult to describe the taste and smell.
 It’s pretty unique, reminiscent of vanilla but with a herby smokiness to it.
-Apparently it contains coumarin and thus is banned in the US.
+Apparently, it contains coumarin and thus is banned in the US.

 Tonka beans are said to ‘lighten one’s mood and be emotionally balancing’.
-It felt obvious to me that I should make a plain ice cream base from which there full character could shine through.
+It felt obvious to me that I should make a plain ice cream base from which their full character could shine through.

 I ground up the 5 tonka beans in a pestle and mortar and added this to a cup of milk.
 I heated the milk to just below boiling point then turned off the heat and left to cool, allowing the beans to fully infuse with the milk.

 I strained the bits out the milk and made a cream base from my Ben & Jerry’s ice cream book

 - 2 cups cream, heavy or whipping